U.S. imposing new sanctions on North Korean bank: Obama aide

 “The United States will not accept North Korea as a nuclear state,” Donilon said in prepared remarks.
 “Nor will we stand by while it seeks to develop a nuclear-armed missile that can target the United States.”

-He said Washington was willing to negotiate with North Korea but Pyongyang must first take “meaningful steps” to meet its international obligations.
+He said Washington was willing to negotiate with North Korea but insisted that it must first take “meaningful steps” to meet its international obligations.

-The State Department said on Monday it was designating for sanctions three individuals tied to North Korea’s nuclear activities: Pak To-Chun, who heads the agency that manages North Korea’s weapons production and arms exports; Chu Kyu-Chang, who directs that agency, the Munitions Industry Department; and O Kuk-Ryol, who is vice chairman of the North Korean National Defense Commission.
+The Treasury Department said it was designating for sanctions three individuals in connection with the Foreign Trade Bank: Pak To-Chun, Chu Kyu-Chang and O Kuk-Ryol.
+It also sanctioned Paek Se-Bong, chairman of North Korea’s Second Economic Committee.

-The Treasury Department on Monday also imposed sanctions on Paek Se-Bong, chairman of North Korea’s Second Economic Committee, which oversees the production of North Korea’s ballistic missiles.